 Kamal and his team know better education creates better opportunities; it’s the great equalizer, ensuring children have the opportunities to live better lives and participate in the middle-class.

-“Although financial illiteracy is one of the most critical social and economic issues of our time, current methods being used to educate children financial skills are failing,” Kamal begins.
+“Although financial illiteracy is one of the most critical social and economic issues of our time, current methods being used to teach children financial skills are failing,” Kamal begins.
 “Our team was inspired and challenged to tackle this issue after recognizing the entire industry and business were failing to solve this critical global problem at the heart of where it truly needs to be solved.
-Today, the industry is generally characterized by knowledge-based learning and mobile utility applications that alone, fail to achieve the desired results.”
+Today, the industry is generally characterized by knowledge-based learning and mobile utility applications that fail to achieve the desired results.”

-“This failure is evidenced by statistics that continue to show, year-on-year, a high rate of financial illiteracy amongst young people in North America and around the world,” indicates Kamal.
+“This failure is demonstrated by statistics that continue to show, year-on-year, a high rate of financial illiteracy amongst young people in North America and around the world,” indicates Kamal.
 He continues “In one recent paper published in the U.S. journal Management Science, researchers compiled the results of more than 200 studies of financial literacy programs and concluded that financial education has a “negligible” impact on subsequent financial decisions and behavior.
 Within 20 months, almost all those who had taken a financial literacy class had forgotten what they had learned.”

-“These findings echo the results of another recent working paper by the Harvard Business School and the Federal Reserve Bank of Chicago on the efficacy of state laws requiring financial literacy to be taught in schools.
+These findings echo the results of another recent paper by the Harvard Business School and the Federal Reserve Bank of Chicago on the efficacy of state laws requiring financial literacy to be taught in schools.
 Their conclusion: “State mandates requiring high-school students to take personal finance courses have no effect on savings or investment behavior.”

 THE LIFE HUB LEARNING CENTER WAY

 Children use Life Hub’s 24 modules to manage cash, connect and engage with banks, brokerages, retailers and charities to bank, invest, shop and donate.
-Life Hub’s Business, Jobs, Chores, Join, Hub Funding, School, Goals, Barter modules charge children to start and manage businesses, perform and manage job, chore and volunteer assignments, create and manage fundraising campaigns, manage homework assignments, set and achieve goals, barter and trade products.
+Life Hub’s Business, Jobs, Chores, Join, Hub Funding, School, Goals, Barter modules charge children to start and manage businesses, perform and manage jobs, chores and volunteer assignments, create and manage fundraising campaigns, manage homework assignments, set and achieve goals, barter and trade products.

 OFFLINE AND ONLINE LEARNING

-Life Hub is a connected system empowering children to engage and learn using an expansive suite of cloud-based software modules and applications.
-However, Life Hub is also a technology that inspires and empowers children to get out of the house and do things that children used to do before the era of mobile technology, and video games.
+Life Hub is a connected system empowering children to engage and earn using an expansive suite of cloud-based software modules and applications.
+However, Life Hub is also a technology that inspires and empowers children to get out of the house and do the things that children used to do before the era of mobile technology, and video games.